 - Gently rub it in a little: now your face should be slightly wet

 - While your face is still damp, apply your after shave balm (it will kinda make your balm feel less greasy.
-If you find your skin too dry afterwards, then don’t use the after shave balm on damped skin but wait for the witch hazel to dry beforehand); I bought this after shave balm here for my man
+If you find your skin too dry afterwards, then don’t use the after shave balm on damped skin but wait for the witch hazel to dry beforehand); I bought this after shave balm here for my man on Amazon

 If your skin is too oily then simply use aloe vera gel after the witch hazel step and your regular moisturiser.